Wisconsin officials OK speedy recount, defend tally

 The fight in Wisconsin is now likely to move to smaller venues throughout Wisconsin now as lawyers for Stein, Democrat Hillary Clinton and the Republican Party prepare to argue just how the votes are counted here in the next two weeks.

-While Stein and the Green Party have been leading the fight for a recount here, in Wisconsin, and in Pennsylvania and Michigan, the former campaign counsel for Hillary Clinton announced over the weekend they would participate in the recount.
+Stein and the Green Party have been leading the fight for a recount here, in Wisconsin, and in Pennsylvania and Michigan.

+Meanwhile, the former campaign counsel for Hillary Clinton announced over the weekend they would participate in the recount.
 That, and allegations that hackers threw the election, has had President-elect Donald Trump blasting away at the effort -- dubbing it a scam, and firing off his own allegations of voter fraud in states Clinton won.

+Thomsen, a Democrat, fired back at Trump Monday and accused him of undermining the faith in American elections.

+"Someone has the bully pulpit and somebody has impact on our citizens right to trust what happens down the block at the polling places and you know.
+I've never seen this kind of attack on poll workers, and how this system works," Thomsen said.

 It appears unlikely that the recount in Wisconsin could overturn the results of the election -- Clinton lost Wisconsin by more than 20,000 votes, according to the current tally.
 But the battle is likely to keep eyes trained on the narrow margins of victory Trump eked out just three weeks ago to win the White House.

-The Wisconsin commissioners also determined the recount would likely cost $1 million -- a number that Stein had easily surpassed as of Monday morning, with $6.3 million raised so far.
+The Wisconsin commissioners also said the recount could end up costing $1 million or more -- a number that Stein had easily surpassed as of Monday morning, with $6.3 million raised so far.

+Wisconsin Gov. Scott Walker, a former Trump GOP primary opponent who later helped deliver the state for him, tweeted Monday, "We made it easy to vote, hard to cheat in WI elections.
+Supporters of #Recount2016 were against our Voter ID initiatives."

+Stein and her supporters have cited the potential that the state's voting machines may have been hacked in their request for the recount, although they have not cited any evidence that they were hacked.